The route to Human Rights along the Camino Primitivo

 Aware of the importance acquired by the Northern Caminos since their recognition as World Heritage by UNESCO, Elizabeth Sanchez Vegas – President – and Devorah Sasha – Director – have walked the Camino Primitivo, the first known route and the original route of the Jacobean pilgrimages, to embed the values of the Universal Declaration of Human Rights in the Camino de Santiago.

-During their walking through the primitive way, ISHR members combined their pilgrimage with visits to the schools where they shared activities aimed at educating the children about human rights; they also gave the children a 64 pages Illustrated Pocket Guide to Human Rights in English and Spanish, in addition to naming them universal ambassadors of the organization.
+During their walking through the primitive way, ISHR members combined their pilgrimage with visits to the schools where they shared activities aimed at educating the children; they also gave the children a 64 pages Illustrated Pocket Guide to Human Rights in English and Spanish, in addition to naming them universal ambassadors of the organization.

 At the end of the program, the children were given the opportunity to express their testimonials and opinions to ISHR in drawings, phrases, paintings, essays, etc … their expressions will be intervened by an artist to be a part of an art work that will be exhibited at the Centro Cultural Español in Miami.